 Increases Availability of Nutrients

 Fermentation can increase the availability of vitamins and minerals for our bodies to absorb.
-Additionally, by boosting the beneficial bacteria in your gut, you are promoting their ability to manufacture B vitamins and synthesise vitamin K.
+Additionally, by boosting the beneficial bacteria in your gut, you are promoting their ability to manufacture B vitamins and synthesize vitamin K.

 B vitamins help support or promote cell health, energy levels, good digestion, healthy brain function, growth of red blood cells, and more.
 Vitamin K helps to make various proteins that are needed for blood clotting and the building of bones.